 Is a Payday Loan Worth the Risk?

-A payday loan can fix an urgent need for money in order to help take care of an emergency situation.
-However, these loans usually have a high Annual Percentage Rate (APR) and if unpaid can quickly turn into a large debt if not paid back right away.
+A payday loan can solve an urgent need for money in an emergency situation.
+However, because these loans usually have a high APR, if you can't pay it back on time, you could get caught in a vicious cycle of debt.

 Editorial Disclaimer: Opinions expressed here are author's alone, not those of any bank, credit card issuer, or other company, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 All information, including rates and fees, are accurate as of the date of publication.